 The CRO has authority to veto or halt with immediate effect any transaction or activity.

-The CRO is the Chair of the RiCo, a member of the PAOC, MCRC, Investment Committee, Integrity Committee and Hedge Committee and uses these bodies to exercise risk oversight.
+The CRO is the Chair of the RiCo, a member of the PAOC, MCRC, IMHCo and Integrity Committee, using these bodies to exercise risk oversight.

 B.3.3.
 Internal Model Governance